 A new report reveals how anti-immigrant hate groups have recruited sheriffs and the National Sheriffs’ Association to implement nativist policies–and they’re the same groups on which President Trump has relied for the formulation of his immigration agenda.

-“Crossing the Line: U.S. Sheriffs Colluding with the Anti-Immigrant Movement,” released July 25 by the Center for New Community, details how for years, leading anti-immigrant hate groups the Federation for American Immigration Reform (FAIR), Center for Immigration Studies (CIS), and NumbersUSA have strategically cultivated relationships with sheriffs to implement policies that are harmful to undocumented communities.
+“Crossing the Line: U.S. Sheriffs Colluding with the Anti-Immigrant Movement,” released July 25 by the Center for New Community, details how leading anti-immigrant organization NumbersUSA, along with hate groups the Federation for American Immigration Reform (FAIR) and Center for Immigration Studies (CIS), have strategically cultivated relationships with sheriffs to implement policies that are harmful to undocumented communities.

 “Creating coalitions with police and sheriff’s [sic] departments all across the country to confront the issues posed by mass immigration has been a key FAIR goal for many years,” FAIR wrote in a 2005 newsletter, according to the report.
 In 2011, that goal came to fruition when the hate group met with sheriffs across the country, debuting a promotional video about these efforts during a 2011 St. Louis conference organized by the National Sheriffs’ Association.